COVID Policy

 Status of Current Protocols:

-At our May 7 quarterly meeting, the NBCDS Board of Directors updated our masking protocol.
-Masks are now optional for all participants including dancers.
-We strongly encourage vaccination and current boosters.
-We ask people to refrain from attending events when they feel ill.
+At our May 8, 2024 quarterly meeting, the NBCDS Board of Directors updated our COVID-19 policy with slight changes.
+Masks are optional for all participants including dancers.
+However, dance manager/programmer teams have the prerogative to set stricter protocols for their dance series and events.
+NBCDS strongly encourages vaccination and current boosters.
+We remind people to refrain from attending events when they feel ill.
 We will continue to gather contact information at sign-in and ask participants to alert the organizer of any positive COVID-19 cases that emerge within a week of the event.
+To track trends and assess relative health risks, the NBCDS Board and dance managers consult community wastewater viral load measurements that are published online for cities near our dances: San Rafael, Napa, Santa Rosa, and Petaluma.

 Detailed NBCDS COVID-19 Safety Policy